Work and Care Together: Educate. Collaborate. Innovate.

 - “Breathing, Playing, Laughing & Other Mindful ways to reduce stress” by Here and Now Training

-- “Working Effectively in Social Work” by Hays Worldwide
+- “Working Effectively in Times of Austerity” by Hays Social Care

 - “Working with the Mental Health Act” by Tristan Johnson, One Stop Social & DoLSPro